Harford Mall

-The Harford Mall is a shopping mall owned by CBL & Associates Properties that is located near the junction of Maryland Route 24 and U.S. Route 1, about 32 mi north of Baltimore, in Bel Air, Maryland, United States.
+The Harford Mall is a shopping mall owned by CBL Properties that is located near the junction of Maryland Route 24 and U.S. Route 1, about 32 mi north of Baltimore, in Bel Air, Maryland, United States.
 It is the only shopping mall in Harford County, Maryland.
 The mall was built on the previous site of the Bel Air Racetrack.